Shrutipatel-tech/course-dbt/greenery/readme.md

    # Answer:
    NO_OF_PURCHASES	       NO_OF_USERS

-   1 Purchase	           25
+   1 Purchase:	           25

-   2 Purchases	           28
+   2 Purchases:	           28

-   3 or more Purchases	   71
+   3 or more Purchases:	   71

 # On average, how many unique sessions do we have per hour?